videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/stop-hls.md

 # Stop HLS

+This could refer to stopping the transmission of an ongoing HLS stream, which would mean the stream is no longer available to viewers.

 ## Stopping HLS

 `stopHls()` can be used to stop a interactive livestream of the meeting which can be accessed from the `useMeeting` hook.